University Policy and Procedures for Student Records Administration

 For Interpretation of This Policy, Please Contact the Director of the Office of the Registrar, 909/537-5217

 - Executive Order 796, entitled 'Privacy and Personal Information Management - Student Records Administration,' requires the issuance of policies and regulations by the campus to implement the mandate of subject laws.
-The policies and procedures adopted herein constitute the University's implementing posture required to administer the Federal Educational Rights and Privacy Act of 1974 (FERPA) , and the regulations adopted there under, 34 C.F.R.99.31.
+The policies and procedures adopted herein constitute the University's implementing posture required to administer the Family Educational Rights and Privacy Act of 1974 (FERPA) , and the regulations adopted there under, 34 C.F.R.99.31.

 - The University's initial FERPA regulations and guidelines and all supplemental regulations thereto are superseded and inoperative as of the date these regulations are promulgated.